SovnSkyrim/Aldrnari/README.md

 ## Contact

 While I'm always available on the [Wabbajack Discord](https://discord.gg/wabbajack), I would advise checking the Discord.
 The same goes for _Enhancements_ or _Feature/Mod Requests_. **DO NOT DM ME ON DISCORD.
-I WILL NOT PROVIDE SUPPORT FOR YOU IN DMS AND I WILL BLOCK YOU** but you can safely ping me in #qwest-support or my own Discord, I'll answer whenever I can.
+I WILL NOT PROVIDE SUPPORT FOR YOU IN DMS AND I WILL BLOCK YOU**.

 ## Changelog